Search

 And now your dog can celebrate Earth Day too!

-Our planet Earth offers your dog so many great ingredients that are beneficial to his health.
+Our beautiful planet Earth offers your dog so many great ingredients that are beneficial to his health.
 And there are ways for you and your dog to give back to the Earth as a “thank you.”

 I did a little reading up on Earth Day history.
 And I found it ironic to see images from the first Earth Day in 1970 … showing Earth Day celebrants wearing symbolic face masks in New York City.